AndiamoTech/human-ai-accord/Human-AI-Accord.md

 8. Radical Transparency and Continuous Explainability

 Any AI system influencing human welfare must disclose:
-	•	The reasoning behind its outputs,
+	The reasoning behind its outputs,
-	•	The data sources used,
+	the data sources used,
-	•	Model lineage and training provenance,
+	model lineage and training provenance,
-	•	Known risks and limitations.
+	known risks and limitations.

 For high-impact models, weights and critical logs should be escrowed with trusted third parties to ensure future auditability.